fhoedemakers/pico-infonesPlus/README.md

     * [Adafruit Micro-SD breakout board+](https://www.adafruit.com/product/254).
     * [FeatherWing - RTC + SD](https://www.adafruit.com/product/2922). (not tested by me, but should work)

+See below to see how to setup your specific configuration.

 The emulator used is  [Infones by Jay Kumogata](https://github.com/jay-kumogata/InfoNES) which was ported to the [Raspberry PI Pico by Shuichi Takano](https://github.com/shuichitakano/pico-infones) with changes done by me to accomodate the SD card menu.